 Facility and workplace management is changing rapidly.
-On the one hand, there’s the growing role of technology, cloud, and IoT.
+On the one hand, there’s the growing role of technology, cloud, and IoT, enabling more advanced workplace data analytics.
 On the other hand, the pandemic has brought about a shift to hybrid work, which is accelerating existing flexible workplace trends.
 To be successful in this new world of hybrid work, real estate and FM teams require detailed, up-to-date information.
 That’s where the IoT comes in.
-Because sensors are obviously much better than humans in collecting granular data, at scale, in real-time.
+Because sensors are obviously much better than humans at collecting granular data, at scale, in real-time.

 All this has an impact on how building data is collected, stored, processed, analyzed, and visualized.
 Workplace management software today is being augmented with real-time data streams.
 This big data – and the insights derived from it – enables facility managers to better understand how occupants use various spaces.
 And what the ambient conditions are in these spaces, including the indoor air quality.